They say windows determine a home's character and can undoubtedly make a significant difference to the look and feel of any property.

-Whether you plan to upgrade your existing windows, renovate a property, or even think about a new build, windows should be a key consideration.
+Windows should be a key consideration whether you plan to upgrade your existing windows, renovate a property, or even consider a new build.

-Windows are subject to a lot of wear and tear resulting from wet weather, freezing temperatures and strong winds.
+Some crucial decisions must be made before you even browse the window catalogues.
+Windows are subject to a lot of wear and tear from wet weather, freezing temperatures and strong winds.

 They do, of course, last for years, but when they start to deteriorate, they can quickly become a costly burden, letting in water and letting out heat.